Ethiopia: Who is Tigray's leader Debretsion Gebremichael? | DW | 27.11.2020

 TPLF leader Debretsion Gebremichael used to be one of the most powerful Tigray in federal politics.
 Now he's at war with Ethiopia's Prime Minister Abiy Ahmed and there's a warrant out for his arrest.

-As federal troops march on the Tigray regional capital, Makele, it's unclear whether the leader of the Tigray People's Liberation Front, Debretsion Gebremichael, is still in the city.
+As federal troops march on the Tigray regional capital, Mekele, it's unclear whether the leader of the Tigray People's Liberation Front, Debretsion Gebremichael, is still in the city.

 Debretsion has said his forces are "ready to die" defending the right to run Tigray, one of Ethiopia's ten administrative regions based on ethnic lines.